 A number of guidelines and best practices have been developed in BC as well as nationally or internationally for the conservation and recovery for species at risk, rare plants and ecosystems.
 Not all of these methods or techniques are tied to regulatory requirements but they are based on the best available science on species at risk, protecting their critical habitat needs or maintaining the ecological integrity of local landscapes.
 The SCCP has gathered the best of BC and beyond that provide relevant applications to South Coast species and ecosystems, or represent transferrable approaches and applications from other jurisdictions.
 The SCCP has been given special permission to host some of the materials which have been produced by regulatory agencies in BC, but have yet to be published through government sites.
 And don't forget to check out the SCCP's own made-for-the-South Coast land use resources and guidance tools found on our pages for Local Governments and Landowners and Restoration Toolkit.

 For the most up to date information regarding guidelines and regulatory requirements, please contact the relevant ministries/staff with the Province of BC, Environment & Climate Change Canada or the Department of Fisheries & Oceans Canada.
-Further information can be found on our contact page.
+Further information can be found on our contacts page.

 Best management practices are guidelines that help development projects meet necessary legislation, regulations and policies.
 For example, legislation might dictate that projects cannot harm a stream, while best management practices provide practical methods to avoid harming a stream.
 Developers and other professionals can rely on best management practices to help improve operations because they're based on science and they’ve been proven to work.
 They also help developers act as environmental stewards – completing projects on land or water in a way that doesn’t interfere with living resources and their habitats.